Sport and Exercise Science

 What opportunities might it lead to?

 Sport, exercise and health are a rapidly expanding global industry, with levels of public physical activity, health and fitness being a focus on the political agenda.
 For this reason, sport and exercise scientists are in increasing demand.
 As one of the first courses in the UK to be endorsed by the British Association of Sport and Exercise Sciences (BASES), the leading sport science organisation in the country, this course provides you with a high quality, UK leading student experience, aimed at maximising your graduate level career prospects.

-Additionally, the course provides entry to the Register of Exercise Professionals Level 3 (REPs), which is the independent public register for qualified professionals endorsed by SkillsActive.
-Membership of REPs is a requirement of the Fitness Industry Association (FIA) Code of Practice and assures employers that you have the appropriate skills to do the job.
+Additionally, the course is recognised by the Register of Exercise Professionals (REPs) to provide Level 2 Fitness Instructing (Gym-based exercise) and Level 3 Exercise Referral, which is the independent public register for qualified professionals and endorsed by PD:Approval.
+Membership of a body such as REPs is a requirement of the UKactive Code of Practice and assures employers that you have the appropriate skills to do the job.

 Here are some routes our graduates have pursued: